73

 98

-A 3 year old girl presents to the clinic with a neck mass.
-It was noticed by a parent 4 days ago and remarked it has markedly grown in size.
+A 3 year old boy presents to the clinic with a neck mass.
+It was noticed by a parent 3 days ago and remarked it has not changed in size.

-The child has been febrile.
+The child has been afebrile.
 There have been sick contacts.
-Her immunizations are up to date.
+His immunizations are current.
 The child has been growing well.

-Past Medical History: The child is allergic to peanuts.
+Past Medical History: The child was previously well.

-On examination the child appears tired.
-There is a unilateral 3 cm mass located in the left anterior cervical chain.
-The mass is warm, non-tender, non-fluctuant and fixed.
+On examination the child appears well.
+There is a unilateral 2 cm mass located in the right anterior cervical chain.
+The mass is warm, exquisitely tender, fluctuant and mobile.
 The overlying skin is red.

 What is the most likely diagnosis?